 Why Work With Our Tampa Drug Charge Defense Lawyers?

 Any conviction involving drugs carries serious penalties and consequences, even after you have served your time and paid your fines.
 You shouldn’t let one conviction ruin your future, especially if you didn’t make an illicit sale.
-Without the right defense attorney who knows how Tampa’s courts work, you could be facing the worst on your own.
+Without the right top lawyers in Tampa who know how Tampa’s courts work, you could be facing the worst on your own.
 Additionally, scrutiny by potential employers, landlords, and financial institutions could make life difficult after a conviction.
 You might not be able to secure a job, rent a home, return to school, or qualify for loans.

-As a seasoned drug charge lawyer in Tampa, Attorney Brett Metcalf brings unique insight from his time as a prosecutor at the State Attorney’s Office.
+As an experienced drug charge lawyer in Tampa, Attorney Brett Metcalf brings unique insight from his time as a prosecutor at the State Attorney’s Office.
 This background allows him to understand prosecutorial strategies, which he uses to his clients’ advantage in all drug charge cases.

 Since 2012, Brett has worked tirelessly to defend Tampa residents accused of drug-related offenses.
 From the outset, he strives to have charges reduced or dismissed.
 If the case proceeds, Brett develops a robust defense strategy, aiming for pretrial dismissal, an acquittal, or minimized penalties based on the specifics of your situation.